imohitmayank/a_lazy_data_science_guide/docs/data_science_tools/database_postgresql.md

 1. **PostgreSQL Server**: You can follow the step-by-step instructions provided on the [official website](https://www.postgresql.org/download/).
 Once the installation is complete, you can run the server by opening the application.

-2. **PostgreSQL Admin/Dev Tools**: Once the PostgreSQL server is installed, you can install tools to manage and interact with PostgreSQL.
+2. **PostgreSQL Query Tools**: Once the PostgreSQL server is installed, you can install tools to manage and interact with PostgreSQL.
 There are multiple choices, each with its own set of unique features and all of them support the basic functionalities.
 Here are some famous ones - [PgAdmin](https://www.pgadmin.org/), [DBeaver](https://dbeaver.io/), or you can even use terminal tools like [Psql](https://www.postgresql.org/docs/current/app-psql.html).

 !!!
 Hint
     **Installation on Mac**